MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/maintain-servers.md

 ---
-title: Taking an Azure Stack HCI server offline for maintenance
+title: Failover cluster maintenance procedures for Azure Stack HCI and Windows Server
-description: This topic provides guidance on how to properly pause, drain, and resume servers running the Azure Stack HCI operating system by using Windows Admin Center and PowerShell.
+description: This topic provides guidance on how to properly pause, drain, and resume clustered servers running Azure Stack HCI or Windows Server operating systems by using Windows Admin Center and PowerShell.
 author: khdownie
 ms.author: v-kedow
 ms.topic: how-to
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.date: 09/02/2021
+ms.date: 09/07/2021
 ---

 # Failover cluster maintenance procedures

 > Applies to: Azure Stack HCI, version 21H2 Preview; Azure Stack HCI, version 20H2; Windows Server 2022; Windows Server 2019; Windows Server 2016

-Taking a server offline for maintenance requires taking portions of storage offline that are shared across all servers in the cluster.
+Taking a server offline for maintenance requires taking portions of storage offline that are shared across all servers in a failover cluster.
 This requires pausing the server that you want to take offline, putting the server's disks in maintenance mode, moving clustered roles and virtual machines (VMs) to other servers in the cluster, and verifying that all data is available on the other servers in the cluster.
 This process ensures that the data remains safe and accessible throughout the maintenance period.

 You can use either Windows Admin Center or PowerShell to take a server offline for maintenance.
 This topic covers both methods.